amitchell05/100-days-of-code/log.md

 **Today's Progress**: Day 66.
 Any video games for TypeScript?
 I think I need to find one to solve the counting mission for my final assignment in CoderGirl's for Unit 1.
 I completed the required parts, but I want to understand it all as much as possible.

 **Thoughts**: I also attended some of the Next.js conference events.
 I will try to watch the rest of the presentation this week.
 Looking forward to learning React someday so I can use it!

+### Day 67: October 28, 2020

+**Today's Progress**: Day 67 (belated)!
+Yesterday was a busy coding day.
+I finished all of the requirements for the 6th and final assignment of CoderGirl's Unit 1 section!
+I'm still stuck on a bonus mission, but I hope I will get closer to a solution this week.

+**Thoughts**: I also got to help classmates during our catch-up class.
+It brings me joy to be able to help others.
+It's also awesome to learn new things in the process.